siliconcompiler/siliconcompiler/docs/user_guide/tutorials/dashboard_tutorial.rst

     sc-dashboard -cfg <path to manifest> -port <port number>

-And/or you can include extra chips by adding a `-graph_cfg` flag:
+And/or you can include extra chips by adding a "`-graph_cfg`" flag:

 .. code-block:: bash